mbsa-tud/tsad_platform/README.md

 2. Optimize the threshold calcucation (in file computeBestFScoreThreshold.m).
 It can be slow, especially for larger datasets, as it checks the F-Score for every single unique anomaly score value of the used time series (either anomalous validation set or test set).
 An upper bound of threshold values to check could be implemented to counter this issue.
 3. The simulink detection doesn't implement the different data preparation methods and scoring functions for the different deep-learning models, which makes it non-functional in many cases.
 The functionality of using a univariate model on multivariate datasets, where a separate model is trained for each channel of the dataset, must be implemented aswell.
 This feature already exists in the normal detection mode (It can be enabled by setting the `isMultivariate` field to `false` for a model).
 4. (Maybe irrelevant?)
 The step-size for the detection process is always set to 1 and can't be adjusted.
 5. (Maybe irrelevant?)
-The forecast horizon for DL models is always set to 1 and can't be adjusted.
+The forecast horizon for deep-learning models is always set to 1 and can't be adjusted.
-6. Network architectures of DL models could be checked in more detail or updated.
+6. Network architectures of deep-learning models could be checked in more detail or updated.
 7. Check on startup of the platform whether all required folders are on the matlab path to avoid errors later on.
 8. Add more models (The platform lacks for example in statistical models.
-Classic ML oder DL models like a Convolutional Autoencoder or a LSTM Autoencoder could also be added).
+Classic machine-learning oder deep-learning models like a Convolutional Autoencoder or a LSTM Autoencoder could also be added).
 9. Save intermediate results during auto run.
 This allows to save some results even when a longer running process crashes.
-10. On some datasets, the training of some DL models can occasionally get stuck.
-The reasons for this might be further investigated in the future.
+10. On some datasets, the training of some deep-learning models can occasionally get stuck.
+The reasons for this might be further investigated in the future (Maybe related to preprocessing, network architectures, dataset in general, etc.).

 **NOTE** The entire platform is quite large at this point and not all functions, data manipulation and app interaction steps could be tested in every way.
 New errors can always occur and be fixed in the future.